 - Fast Speeds Regardless of People on the Servers – VPNs market themselves as being fast and speedy.
 When they do this, they’re referring to the servers that are housed on their application.
 However, there’s no such thing as a “fast” VPN in the sense that all are dependent on the user’s internet speed and the number of people on the server.
 And since VPN servers are shared (with the exception of dedicated VPNs), crowding can often reduce the speed of the what’s given.
 Remember, if you have slow internet, a “fast” VPN will go at half the speed of your ordinary rate without it.
 But even with a fast internet plan, rates would stay significantly lower when you connect.
 And while servers that are situated in the Americas and Europe can work better, this is due to the higher level of bandwidth that’s allocated to the servers there.

 - Logging – This is a big one because no matter what a VPN tells you, all of them take part in some form of logging.
 The deception comes in when they don’t explain what specific info is and isn’t being logged to their database.
 A few have gotten smart and decided to re-market themselves using keywords such as “no traffic logs.”
 This is admittedly a bit more honest than those that stick to the direct lie.
 Traffic logs contain information about the websites you visit on the servers, something that occurs most often with free VPNs.
 What they might not tell you is that logging can also be done on the company’s website, along with the application itself.
 By application, this describes the portion of that isn’t encrypted.
 Things such as you sign in time or number of devices online could be monitored.
 Yet to be fair, this type of logging is usually done to make needed changes to the VPN in the future.
 But since explaining this isn’t as appealing as saying a misleading claim, VPNs will continue to promote themselves as apps that never collect user data.
+These VPNs do not log user data.

 - Impenetrable Leak Protection – Leaks happen with VPNs all the time.
 If you can to a trusted review site, you’ll find people that have subscribed to VPNs that have no leak protection that doesn’t completely work.
 Although some of them can prevent your applications from being read by your ISP when the internet comes on, the technology can often be faulty.
 The best tools for preventing DNS and IP leaks are firewalls themselves, which can be configured on all major operating systems.
 Doing this can require some advanced knowledge but it’s better than relying solely on a VPN.